CliMA/CloudMicrophysics.jl/docs/src/Microphysics2M.md

 |``\tau_0``  | ``5 \times 10^{-5}``                |
 |``c``       | ``4``                               |

-The rate of change of raindrops number density by accretion is zero, and the rate of change of liquid water specific humidity and cloud droplets number density are
+The rate of change of raindrops number density by accretion is zero, and the rate of change of liquid water specific content and cloud droplets number density are
 ``` math
 \begin{align}
   \left. \frac{\partial q_{liq}}{dt} \right|_{accr} = - \left. \frac{\partial q_{rai}}{dt} \right|_{accr},\\